This post may contain affiliate links. Please read my disclosure policy.

 - Bring the beans to a boil over high heat and boil for 15 minutes.
 Reduce the temperature to low and allow the pinto beans to simmer until they tender when pressed against the side of the stockpot with a wooden spoon, 2 to 3 hours.
 Add water to the beans as needed.

-Pressure Cooker Pinto Beans Recipe:
+Instant Pot Pinto Beans Recipe:

 - Add the dried beans, as well as all of the remaining ingredients, to a 6-quart pressure cooker.
 Add water until the beans are fully covered, taking care not to fill the pressure cooker more than half full of water.